-A complete list of the courses being offered is published each semester in the class schedule that is available in the Registrar's Office.
-A list of current Continuing Education courses is available in the Continuing Education Office.
+A complete list of the courses being offered is published each semester in the class schedule that is available online.
+A list of current Continuing Education courses is available online as well.
 Course offerings are subject to change.

 Accounting

 All accounting courses numbered 100 or higher require students to be eligible for ENG 101 and MAT 095 or higher.